 You may, however, want to check with your fiancee first as they may have a problem with having the parents of your former spouse present on their big day!

-It’s tricky, but it’s not wrong.
-If you want them there, they want to be there and your spouse doesn’t mind, there should be no issue with it.
+It’s tricky, but if you want them there, they want to be there and your spouse doesn’t mind, there should be no issue with it.